harrysingh1991/tvh-picon-check/README.md

 # tvh-picon-check
-Container to be used after making use of picons/picons respository to generate TvHeadend server icons
+Container to be used after making use of picons/picons respository to generate icons, for TVHeadend Server.

+The container will retrieve a channel list from TVHeadend server, using persistent password from ICON_AUTH_CODE.
+This list will then be compared with srp.txt file and picons generated, using picons/picons.

+Web server will return if an picons has been generated, for all the channels retrieved. this is presentated in a tabular format.

+All channels missing a picon match and picon can be seen by a toggle.
+A list can be generatedd of all the channels that failed to match during the srp.txt creation, ready to be raisedd as an issue for missing srp references.
+You will need to manually match the missing channels.
+After manually matching the channels, these can be added to the srp.index and tested, before being raised as an Issue on picons/picons.

 Example Docker Compose: